 Still, Trump did manage to fulfill some of his key campaign promises.
 The rule of law also helps to explain these successes.

 For example, Trump nominated Scott Pruitt, a person resistant to environmental regulation, to head the Environmental Protection Agency.
-Trump anticipated (correctly) that this appointee would work to dismantle Obama-era protections, such as the Clean Power Plan
+Trump anticipated (correctly) that this appointee would work to dismantle Obama-era protections, such as the Clean Power Plan, from the inside.

 President Trump has been able to deliver all this, and more, because the law allows him to.
 He has failed to fulfill other commitments because the law has posed insurmountable barriers.